Diego-Paris/codecrafters-shell-csharp/BLOG_POST.md

 ### The Decision

 Most shell implementations use global state or singletons.
-I used Microsoft's dependency injection container and constructor injection throughout.
+I went a different route: Microsoft's dependency injection container and constructor injection throughout.
+Yes, for a command-line shell.
+Bear with me.

 ### Why?